lauslim12/mizu/README.md

 This is purely a front-end application which is powered by your browser only.

-- React as the main driver
+- React as the main driver.
-- Styled Components as the design choice
+- Styled Components as the design choice.
-- Local Storage as the makeshift database
+- Local Storage as the makeshift database.
-- Vercel for deployment
+- Vercel for deployment.
-- GitHub Actions to ensure Continuous Integration and Delivery
+- GitHub Actions to ensure Continuous Integration and Delivery.

 ## Structure